Eyesore123/quote-generator/README.md

 ### Quote Generator

 This is my first Angular project.
-And my first Python project if pygame tutorials.
+And my first Python project if pygame tutorials do not count (lol).
 I don't know why I'm calling it Quote Generator, I guess I couldn't come up with a better name.
 Basically Angular frontend shows quotes that are served from Python backend (Flask).

 I will probably try adding new functionalities using Flask, possibly use some public API for quote fetching etc. And I'll improve the styles as I go.